sebastiano123-c/Motorize-a-1980-telescope/README.md

 # Motorize-a-1980-telescope
-If you, like me, find an old and dusty telescope in our garage, wouldn't you want it to work as the best motorized telescopes?
-Here, you will find the transformation of my Urania equatorial telescope on the way to 2.0.
+If, like me, you find an old dusty telescope in our garage, wouldn’t you want it to work like one of the best motorized telescopes?
+Here, you will find the transformation of my equatorial Urania telescope on the way to 2.0.

 # Description
 In this repo you find a _roadmap_ to modernize your telescope mount.